deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * This action method combined with the route I defined in Listing 15-21 is the functional equivalent to the route shown in Listing 15-22:
     Listing 15-22.
 An equivalent Route

+* The difference is that the default value for the id segment variable is defined in the controller code and not in the routing definition.

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces